- Home Improvement

-4. Treat pool water with metal compounds to avoid staining.
+3. Treat pool water with metal compounds and

-Precisely, pool water discoloration and metal stain problems are very common in pools with lots of metal component and may come in different colors including: Black, green, rusty brown, orange, and yellow; which may occur at different spots in the pool such as:
+Precisely, metal stain problems are very common in pools with lots of metal components in the water.
+Metal stains come in different colors including: Black, green, rusty brown, orange, and yellow; which may occur on different spots of the pool such as:

 2. Along vinyl liner